frictionlessdata/tabulator-py/README.md

 ### Encoding

 `Stream` constructor accepts `encoding` argument to ensure needed encoding will be used.
-As a value argument supported by python encoding name could be used:
+As a value argument supported by python encoding name (e.g. 'latin1', 'utf-8', ..) could be used:

 ```python
 with Stream(source, encoding='latin1') as stream:
   stream.read()
 ```

 By default an encoding will be detected automatically.
+If you experience a *UnicodeDecodeError* parsing your file, try setting this argument to 'utf-8'.

 ### Sample size